UD for Classical Armenian

 Tokenization and Word Segmentation

 - Words are generally delimited by whitespace or punctuation.
-No tokens in the UD Classical Armenian treebank contains whitespace.
+No tokens in the UD Classical Armenian treebank contain whitespace.

 - Most punctuation marks are attached to the preceding word and are tokenized as separate tokens.

-- Words, containing “infixed” punctuation (e.g. question, exclamation, emphasis and abbreviation marks), as զիա՞րդ = զիարդ/ziard + ՞ ‘why?’, are treated as multiword tokens and segmented to individual syntactic words.
+- Words, containing “infixed” punctuation (e.g. question, exclamation, emphasis and abbreviation marks), as զիա՞րդ = զիարդ/ziard + ՞ “why?”, are treated as multiword tokens and are segmented to individual syntactic words.

-- According to typographical rules, the following words are attached to a neighbouring word:
+- According to typographical rules, the following words are spelled together with a neighbouring word:

 Sentence splitting